Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: Efficiency under asymmetric information

-Theorem \ref{th:IPOiff} provides a valuable characterization of incentive Pareto optimality through an equivalence with social welfare maximization.
-This is a general result that holds for any well-defined concave utility functionals $U$ and $V$ satisfying assumptions \ref{ass:concavity} and \ref{ass:function_u}.
+Theorem \ref{th:IPOiff} provides a sufficient welfare-maximization condition for incentive Pareto optimality.
+This is a general result that holds for any well-defined utility functionals $U$ and $V$.
+In Appendix \ref{AppendixPOsupport}, we provide a partial converse results in the case of Dual Utilities.

-\begin{remark} The equivalence between $\mu$ and $\eta$ in Theorem \ref{th:IPOiff} can be weakened for the sufficiency direction.
-In particular, it is enough that the probability measure $\mu$ be absolutely continuous with respect to $\eta$, for an optimal menu to the social welfare maximization problem \eqref{eq:IPO_sup} to be incentive efficient.
-For the converse, the necessity direction constructs $\eta$ as an equivalent probability measure to $\mu$ (see the proof of Theorem \ref{th:IPOiff} in Appendix \ref{App:proofIPOiff}). \end{remark}